How to Tell If Your Cat Has a UTILots of time in the litter box is your first clue.

 health,since those toxins are building up in his little body.
 Get him to the vet, STAT.

-- You notice there is blood in Kitty’s pee: Peeing blood is never good, for humans or cats.
+- There is blood in Kitty’s pee: Peeing blood is never good, for humans or cats.

 - Peeing outside the box: Has Kitty suddenly gone free range?
 It might be that she has to go and can’t make it to the box in time.

 - Woah, that stinks!: Is Kitty’s pee more pungent than usual?
-It could be a sign of an underlying UTI.
+It could be a sign of an underlying UTI.2

 - Kitty is licking a lot — like, a LOT — down there: Kitty isn’t just doing this for fun.
 It’s likely she’s trying to self-soothe in the only way she knows how.